codekoch/schooldevice/README.md

 ![schooldevice](https://github.com/codekoch/schooldevice/blob/master/schooldevice.jpg)
 # schooldevice
+This project should show that it is possible to get a working operating system for school use without the usual big companies and account bindings.
+This should be a matter of course for the educational mission of every school and teacher.

-Shellscript to modify a linuxdistribution for use in school with one single offline account for multiple users.
+schooldevice is a shellscript to modify a linuxdistribution for use in school with one single offline account for multiple users.
 The single offline account acts like a selfhealing account with a reset of all data after restart

 ## Getting Started
 - Install a new linux system based on a debian distrubution (testet with <a href=https://xubuntu.org/>Xubuntu 20.4 LTS 64bit</a>)
 - (optional) make your own changes to the fresh installed system